 Then evil entered.
-But the evil did not originate with the man and woman or the earth, but came from Heaven.
-Therefore making the central idea of the Bible that of bringing people from the earth to Heaven is not realistic.
+But the evil did not originate with the man and woman on the earth, but came from Heaven.
+Therefore, making the central idea of the Bible that of bringing people from the earth to Heaven is not realistic.

 The actual theme of the Bible is sin and rebellion, and what God is going to do about it.

 God has a long-range plan.
 God’s plan is to create a Kingdom in which His will is done and all sin and rebellion are removed for eternity.
 The Kingdom consists of human beings whom God has created in response to the rebellion of the angels.